Table of Contents

 While the SEA does not officially endorse any particular school, this list is provided to help potential students identify avenues of study which are in keeping with an Arminian perspective.
-The following schools all offer an ATS accredited education, and to our knowledge, are broadly speaking Arminian and evangelical.
+The following schools are broadly speaking Arminian and evangelical.

 We also encourage you to consult and contribute to SeminaryReviews.org for unbiased information on seminary options